5 key finance team objectives for 2024

 4. Discuss and confirm hiring targets with HR leaders.

-5. Receive approval from the board and finalize the plan and budget by [date].
+5. Receive approval from the board and finalise the plan and budget by [date].

 Set smart finance department goals today